Knowle, West Midlands

-Knowle /ˈnoʊl/ is a large village situated 3 miles (5 km) east-southeast of the town of Solihull, West Midlands, England.
-Knowle lies within the Arden area of the historic county boundaries of Warwickshire, and since 1974 it has been part of the Metropolitan Borough of Solihull within the West Midlands.
+Knowle /ˈnoʊl/ is a large village situated 3 miles (5 km) east-southeast of the town of Solihull, in the county of the West Midlands, England.
+Knowle lies within the Arden area of the historic county boundaries of Warwickshire, and since 1974 it has been part of the Metropolitan Borough of Solihull.
 It lies 2.5 miles from the Warwickshire border and had a recorded population of 10,678.

-Knowle is in the parliamentary constituency of Meriden.
+Knowle is in the parliamentary constituency of Meriden and Solihull East.

+History

+Knowle was formerly a chapelry, in 1866 Knowle became a civil parish, on 1 April 1932 the parish was abolished to form Solihull Urban, part also went to Balsall and Lapworth.
+In 1931 the parish had a population of 2982.

 Present day

 Knowle still retains a considerable village charm, despite being on the outer edge of the West Midlands conurbation.
 It is contiguous to the south with the similar-sized communities of Dorridge and Bentley Heath, both of which are mainly residential in nature.
 The affluent district of Copt Heath is a suburb of Knowle to the north, with Tilehouse Green to the south.
-The village is considered to be amongst the most prosperous areas in the entire English Midlands.

-Shops and businesses
+Amenities

 Knowle has many shops.
 Most of these are located on the High Street, though there are a number of side roads and a shopping precinct.
 Knowle Library is maintained by Solihull Council in a building called Chester House dating back to Tudor times.
-At the rear of the building a Knot garden has been restored.
+At the rear of the building a knot garden has been restored.
 The small shopping area also has restaurants of all varieties, making Knowle a popular destination for dining out.
-In 2011 a Costa Coffee opened on the High Street.
-Tesco retains a medium-sized 'Metro' store in St. John's shopping precinct.